 To effectively protect a property from rat infestations long term, prooﬁng needs to be carried out by a professional pest control technician who understands the behaviour of rats.
 It’s time-consuming and may seem costly, but it prevents repeated visits by a pest control company to get rid of rats from your property.

-A heavy infestation of rats can cause severe contamination which makes it necessary to replace your loft insulation.
+If rats have caused damage to the loft insulation that affects its performance or there has been a heavy infestation which has severely contaminated it, we recommend replacing it.
 Our technicians are trained to safely remove and dispose of contaminated loft insulation to prevent spreading contamination and endangering your family’s health.

 Our loft insulation replacement service includes: